Frequently Asked Questions About Shade

 Q: What is the timeline for purchasing a shade structure?

-Engineering Process: On custom shade orders without sealed drawings we’re currently at 2-3 weeks to produce shop drawings/BOMs and workloads for the shop.
-At this point in time, the order is scheduled for production based on availability on the production schedule and feedback from our vendors on lead times.
+Engineering Process: On custom shade orders without sealed drawings, it typically takes 2-3 weeks to produce shop drawings/BOMs and workloads for the shop.
+Once that is complete, the order is scheduled for production.
 The estimated shipping date will be available to allow for installation planning.

-Production Process: Our production schedule typically keeps a backlog of 3 weeks’ worth of orders to produce.
-At this time, production will require one week to build/ship so your shipping date would likely be 4-5 weeks after shops are complete.
-Certain orders containing custom aspects such as custom powder coat colors that carry longer lead times from our vendors may impact these dates.
+Production Process: At the time your order is scheduled for production, we typically have 3 weeks of other shade orders already on the schedule.
+A typical order will require one week to build and ship.
+In total, your shipping date will most likely be 4-5 weeks after the engineering process is complete.
+Certain orders containing custom aspects, such as custom powder coat colors that carry longer lead times from our vendors, may impact these dates.

 Q: What is the best way to optimize shade for my space?